Felicity Smoak (Arrowverse): Team Arrow

 Discussing Felicity's role within the team during season one, Rickards described the character as bringing a "different dynamic" to the table, with an "objective point of view".
 Discussing the character's growth across the first season, she noted how with each new experience with 'Team Arrow' Felicity "shrugs off one more restriction that was keeping her held back" and that working undercover allowed her to "put aside some of her inhibitions, and become someone else for a while".
-In an interview leading up to the penultimate episodes of season one, Stephen Amell described Felicity as a capable and integral member of the team.
 During season two, when Felicity demonstrates a sense of inadequacy in terms of her place in the team, Oliver's assurances reemphasize her central role in his mission.
 Describing Felicity's place on the team, Rickards stated "She is a hero.
 She's not the muscle.
 She's the brain".
 She went on to explain that she felt that Felicity being on the team helped her to be more confident with who she is, saying "she's also learning to accept and embrace her brainpower, when before she always felt isolated by it".
 Speaking in 2014, executive producer Andrew Kreisberg talked about the writing team recognizing the importance of the three characters to the dynamic of the show, and working to bring the storyline back to them.

 The season four premiere demonstrated how important her work as a vigilante is to Felicity, showcasing her reluctance to leave that life for one of domesticity, with her secretly communicating with the team in Star City during her and Oliver's time away.
-Ahead of the premiere, Rickards commented that Felicity "wasn't necessarily aware of how much she was going to be miss it", and found herself asking the question "I’m missing something.
+Ahead of the premiere, Rickards commented that Felicity "wasn't necessarily aware of how much she was going to be miss it", and found herself asking the question "I'm missing something.
 What am I missing?".
 In the season five premiere, she is also the primary motivator behind recruiting new members for the team.